dominait/dmit1530/week-007/Readme.md

 [You can use numbers for reference-style link definitions][1]

-Or leave it empty and use the [link text itself].
+Or leave it empty and use the [here].

 URLs and URLs in angle brackets will automatically get turned into links. http://www.example.com or <http://www.example.com> and sometimes